Frequently Asked Questions

-- Please refer to DIME Sample ID for explanations and DIME Sample ID examples.
+Definitions page for explanations and DIME Sample ID examples.

 - What is a DIME Test ID?

-- Please refer to DIME Test ID for explanations and DIME Test ID examples.
+Definitions page for explanations and DIME Test ID examples.

 - Can I change the project associated with a sample after the sample

 - Users with the role of organization manager can change the project

 organization managers will find a link to change the associated project

 for that sample.
 Simply follow the instructions on the page to find and

 - I had used the old DIME for submitting samples and test results,

 DIME Sample ID are now in the format of yyy-mm-dd-hhmmdddd.
 The updated

 to Search a Sample for more details.